-When the OnePlus 5T first leaked it was rumoured the new 18:9 display would be complemented by a much bigger battery.
+When the OnePlus 5T first leaked it was rumoured that the 18:9 display would be complemented by a much bigger battery.
 Those rumblings didn’t come to pass though, and the 5T ships with the same 3300mAh cell as its predecessor.

-I can comfortably get through the day with mixed-to-heavy use, and normally I have about 10-15% spare come bedtime.
+I can still comfortably get through the day with mixed-to-heavy use, and normally I have about 10-15% spare come bedtime.
 An hour of SD Netflix streaming eats up 8-9%, and it’s about half that for music streaming with the screen off.

 Why buy the OnePlus 5T?

-Quick release cycle aside, the OnePlus 5T is a fantastic phone for the price.
+Quick release cycle aside, the OnePlus 5T is still a fantastic phone for the price.
 It’s display is gorgeous, software slick and camera reliable.
 It’s also supremely fast and the performance can easily be compared to phones that cost hundreds of pounds more.